pookie9/capstone/README.Sensors.py.txt

-	   Note, the format for the heights file for a mxn picture is an m line text file, where each line has n numbers with a comma as the delimiter. each number is the corresponding pixel's height in height units (no idea what to make these yet).
+	   Note, the format for the heights file for a mxn picture is an m line text file, where each line has n numbers with a comma as the delimiter. each number is the corresponding pixel's height in height units (no idea what to make these yet). use mazeMaker.html to take a picture of a maze and easily create the contents of the heights file.
+Look at README.mazeMaker.html
+	   .txt to see the instructions.